TorbenJakobsen/setup_fedora_linux_as_workstation/README.rst

 - `Setup Terminal and Shell <https://github.com/TorbenJakobsen/setup_terminal_and_shell/>`__
 - `Setup Visual Studio Code <https://github.com/TorbenJakobsen/setup_visual_studio_code/>`__

-I also have a utility to syncronize and
+I also have a crude utility to syncronize and
-`manage GitHub repositories <https://github.com/TorbenJakobsen/manage_github_repos/>`__ with these notes.
+`manage GitHub repositories <https://github.com/TorbenJakobsen/manage_github_repos/>`__ with these notes sufficeint for my personal needs.

+We are all different with different knowledge and foundation, so I appologize in advance if steps are missing or skipped.

 ****************
   Introduction